finestnothing/notes_collection/Cards/benefits_of_37_percent_rule.md

 up:: [[what_is_the_37_percent_rule]]

-# Benefits of the 37 percent rule
+# Benefits of the 37 Percent Rule

 Created: 2022-06-16 08:54

 - The 37 percent rule is helpful for balancing gathering data and picking your options